 Stretch goal: CO₂ compression, hub transport and storage for under $20 per tonne of CO₂

-Expected deployment to achieve this stretch goal is between 2025 and 2030, subject to offtake agreements and development approvals.
+Earliest date of expected deployment to achieve this stretch goal is 2025.
+Higher confidence of achieving stretch goal by 2030.
+This is subject to offtake agreements and development approvals.

 Stretch goal: Soil organic carbon measurement under $3 per hectare per year.

-This stretch goal may be achieved between 2025 and 2030 through advancement in proximal sensing, modelling and remote sensing technologies.
+The earliest date for achieving this stretch goal is 2025 and there is a higher confidence of achieving stretch goal by 2030 through advancement in proximal sensing, modelling and remote sensing technologies.

 LETS 2021 also highlights how the government will support the deployment of low emissions technologies:

 - investing in research, development, demonstration and early-stage commercialisation

 - enabling voluntary action and informing choice for consumers and businesses.

 This initiative aims for solar photovoltaic (solar) to achieve 30% efficiency at 30 cents per installed watt by 2030.
 Led by ARENA, the initiative will help drive down costs to meet the stretch goal for the newly prioritised technology: ultra low-cost solar.
 Ultra low-cost clean electricity is also key to meeting the stretch goals for other priority technologies, including clean hydrogen, low emissions steel and aluminium, and electrical energy for storage for firming.

 Assessing infrastructure needs